 In the lab, the eggs are exposed to the best concentration of high quality, motile

-- Microsurgical fertilization (microinjection techniques, such as intracytoplasmic sperm
+Microsurgical fertilization.This includes microinjection methods, such as intracytoplasmic sperm injection (ICSI).

 Hormone imbalances caused by a problem with the hypothalamus, the pituitary gland,